-Unit 1 Asymptotes 1.1 Introduction, Definitions 1.2 Conditions for infinite roots of a given equation 1.3 Asymptotes of algebraic curve, simple methods of finding the asymptotes 12 hrs 1.4 Asymptotes parallel to coordinate axis 1.5 Miscellaneous methods of finding asymptotes of algebraic curves.
-Unit 2 Multiple Points, 2.1 Introduction, Classification of double points,.
-2.2 Conditions for double point to exist and their classification, 2.3 Species of cusps, Methods for finding the Species of cusps.
-20 hrs 2.4 Tracing of Cartesian curve, polar curve and parametric curve.
-2.5 Characterization of distributive and modular lattices in terms of sub- lattices.
+12 hrs Unit 1 Asymptotes 1.1 Introduction, Definitions Conditions for infinite roots of a given equation 1.2 1.3 Asymptotes of algebraic curve, simple methods of finding the asymptotes 1.4 Asymptotes parallel to coordinate axis Miscellaneous methods of finding asymptotes of 1.5 algebraic curves.
+Unit 2 Multiple Points, 20 hrs Introduction, Classification of double points,.
+2.1

+- 2.2 Conditions for double point to existing and their classification, - 2.3 Species of cusps, Methods for finding the Species of cusps. - 2.4 Tracing of the Cartesian curve, polar curve and parametric curve. - 2.5 Characterization of distributive and modular lattices in terms of sublattices.